INTERNATIONAL ECONOMICS AND GLOBALIZATION

-On completion, students will demonstrate:
+On completion, students will demonstrate the following:

 - to have acquired the ability to understand theoretical and applied aspects conveyed by the textbook and complementary readings (knowledge and understanding),

-- to analyze effects and implications of economic policies, as well as the trade-offs implied in policy-making, in environments shaped by strong regional and international interdependence (applying knowledge and understanding),
+- to analyze the effects and implications of economic policies, as well as the trade-offs implied in policy-making, in environments shaped by strong regional and international interdependence (applying knowledge and understanding),

-- to be able to identify rooms for manoeuvre available to policy-makers of national and regional entities in globalized contexts, and reflect upon the character of a desirable reform of the international architecture (making judgments),
+- to be able to identify rooms for maneuver available to policy-makers of national and regional entities in globalized contexts, and reflect upon the character of a desirable reform of the international architecture (making judgments),

-- to be able to interpret available international macroeconomic data, showing full awareness of the existence of (and possibility to use) different interpretative models for macroeconomic phenomena (applying knowledge and understanding),
+- to be able to interpret available international macroeconomic data, showing full awareness of the existence of (and the possibility to use) different interpretative models for macroeconomic phenomena (applying knowledge and understanding),

 History and periods of globalization.

 Basic principles and main theoretical tools of open-economy macroeconomics.

 Anarchy in the international environment and the need for a global framework promoting the general interest: the historical evolution of the international economic order, from the gold standard of the first era of globalization to the current disorder.

 The Bretton Woods system: the birth of a monetary system, its developmental orientation, the legacy of its "embedded liberalism" to today's world, and the continuing relevance of the "Keynes plan" for global reform.